NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about general contractor license requirements in South Carolina.

 South Dakota does not issue a statewide general contractor license.
 Licensing and registration are handled at the local city or county level, so requirements vary by location.
-Check with local building departments before beginning any project.
+Check with local building departments before bidding on or beginning work on any project.

 Required business insurance in South Dakota: